Join our Volunteer Team

 Can I volunteer with a friend or partner?

 Absolutely!
-Just mention this in your application, and we’ll do our best to place you together if suitable roles are available.
+Just mention this in your application and we’ll do our best to place you together where suitable roles are available.

 Is training provided?

 Yes.
-All volunteers receive induction and on-the-job training appropriate to their role.
-We also offer ongoing learning opportunities for skill development.
+All volunteers receive an induction and role-specific, on-the-job training.
+We also offer ongoing learning opportunities to help you build skills and confidence.

 What should I wear or bring?

-You will need to wear enclosed shoes and comfortable clothing you don’t mind getting dirty.
-We do provide a volunteer T-Shirt.
+Please wear enclosed shoes and comfortable clothing you don’t mind getting dirty.
+We provide a Byron Bay Wildlife Hospital volunteer T-shirt.

-I have some more questions, who do I contact?
+I have more questions — who can I contact?

 How do I sign up?